-Oxfam is working with the Government of Ethiopia to help over 160,000 people in three affected areas of the country by providing access to clean water, sanitation, food and other vital support.
+Oxfam is working with the Government of Ethiopia to help over 600,000 people in three affected areas of the country by providing access to clean water, sanitation, food and other vital support.
 The provision of clean, safe water during a food crisis is vital for drinking, cooking and for hygiene.
-We are planning to reach 777,000 people in the following months but more funding is needed.
+We are planning to reach a total of 777,000 people in the following months but more funding is needed.

 - In the Siti zone of the Somali region, we are providing water and distributing animal feed.
-We have rebuilt boreholes, helped people bury their dead livestock and built latrines for around 9,000 people who are now gathering in makeshift settlements around water points.
+We have rebuilt boreholes, helped people bury their dead livestock and built latrines for around 22,000 families who are now gathering in makeshift settlements around water points.

 - In the Afar region, we are working with a local partner organization (AISDA, or Action for Integrated Sustainable Development Association) to install reservoirs and provide water for approximately 21,000 people, as well as providing vaccinations for the livestock of more than 13,000 people.

-- We are also working with another local partner (the Community Development Initiative) in West Arsi,in the Oromia region, providing cash grants for more than 7,500 people.
+- In West Arsi (Oromia region), we are distributing water and sanitation items and organising public health promotion activities in several locations.
+We are also working with another local partner (the Community Development Initiative) providing cash grants for more than 7,500 people.